sbromberger/LightGraphs.jl/README.md

 [![LightGraphs](http://pkg.julialang.org/badges/LightGraphs_0.5.svg)](http://pkg.julialang.org/?pkg=LightGraphs)

-#### LightGraphs v0.7.0 and higher is designed for Julia 0.5.
+#### LightGraphs versions in the v0.7 series are designed for Julia 0.5.
 For Julia 0.4 support, please use the latest version in the 0.6 series.

 An optimized graphs package.